Navneet's late strike helps India beat Ireland 1-0 to keep Olympic hopes alive | Sports-Games

 In the 39th minute, Sharmila Devi made a brilliant solo run from the midfield and upon entering the circle tried a reverse stick hit which was kept away by McFerran.

-India secured their 14th and final penalty corner soon but again made a mess of the chance.
-But the Indians didn't give up and continued to attack and minutes from the final hooter Navneet saved her side from early elimination, much to the relief of chief coach Sjoerd Marijne.
+India secured their 14th penalty corner soon but again made a mess of the chance.
+But the Indians didn't give up and continued to attack and minutes from the final hooter Navneet saved her side from early elimination, much to the relief of Marijne.
+India skipper Rani said it was heartening to see the calm approach of the team which was under immense pressure. ''We had so many penalty corners and Ireland defended well.
+We missed so many opportunities.
+But we were still in the game and we told each other to be patient and be calm and we will get our chances,'' she said. ''There was a lot of pressure because this was a must-win game for both teams.
+And I am so proud because we stayed calm.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)